vikketii/protopaja-web/README.md

 Django: Framework for application.

-Django channels: Make Django asynchronous.
+Django channels: Make websocket connection to client.

 SQLite: Database for managing devices and data.